Extracting total Amb programs from proofs: Implementation

 \subsection{Tarskian semantics, axioms and classical logic}

-Although we are mainly interested in the realizability interpretation of $\CFP$, it is important that all proof rules of $\CFP$ are also valid w.r.t.\ a standard Tarskian semantics if we identify $A\,\rest\,B$ with $B \to A$ and $\Set(A)$ with $A$.
+Although we are mainly interested in the realizability interpretation of $\CFP$, it is important that all proof rules of $\CFP$ are also valid w.r.t.\ a standard Tarskian semantics, provided we identify $\rt{A}{B}$ with $A \to B$ and $\Set(B)$ with $B$.

-Like $\IFP$, $\CFP$ is parametric in a set $\ax$ of closed formulas, called \emph{axioms}, which have to be \emph{non computational (nc)} that is, contain neither disjunctions nor restrictions nor concurrency.
-The significance of this restriction is that nc-formulas are identical to their realizability interpretation (see Sect.~\ref{sec-pe}), in particular, Tarskian and realizability semantics coincide for them.
+Like $\IFP$, $\CFP$ is parametric in a set $\ax$ of \emph{axioms}, which have to be closed nc-formulas.
+The significance of the restriction to nc-formulas is that these are identical to their (formalized) realizability interpretation (see Sect.~\ref{sec-pe}), in particular, Tarskian and realizability semantics coincide for them.
 Axioms should be chosen such that they are true in an intended Tarskian model.
 Since Tarskian semantics admits classical logic, this means that a fair amount of classical logic is available through axioms.
-For example, for each closed nc-formula $A(\vec x)$, stability, $\forall \vec x\,(\neg\neg A(\vec x) \to A(\vec x))$ can be postulated as axiom. \UB{In addition, the rule (Rest-intro) is a variant of the classical law of excluded middle and (Rest-stab) permits stability for arbitrary right arguments of restriction.}
+For example, for each closed nc-formula $A(\vec x)$, stability, $\forall \vec x\,(\neg\neg A(\vec x) \to A(\vec x))$ can be postulated as axiom.
+In addition, the rule \HT{(Conc-lem)} is a variant of the classical law of excluded middle and (Rest-stab) permits stability for arbitrary right arguments of restriction.

-In our examples and case studies in this paper we will use some standard axiomatization of real closed fields formulated as a set of nc-formulas.
-In particular, we will freely use constants, operations and relations such as $0,1,+,-,*, <$ and assume their expected properties.
+In our examples and case studies we will use \HT{an instance of $\CFP$ with a sort for real numbers and} some standard axiomatization of real closed fields formulated as a set of nc-formulas.
+In particular, we will freely use constants, operations and relations such as $0,1,+,-,*, <, |\cdot|, /$ and assume their expected properties as axioms (expressed as nc-formulas).